 Robert Kiyosaki says don’t buy a home.
 He mathematically argues that a home can be a poor asset.

 Coming from my professional financial planner side, I have a few educated insights on the Dave Ramsey vs Robert Kiyosaki debate:

 Let me start with Dave’s side.
 I’m a huge advocate of having a budget.
 I don’t think Robert’s stance would differ on the idea that a budget is required… you have to know your cash flow in order to run a business or purchase a property.

 I don’t agree with the idea of not having credit cards.
-There are many times that business owners, if we use credit cards properly, can reap benefits.
+There are times that business owners can use credit cards properly to reap benefits.
 Credit cards have better protection than many debit cards, and many offer points back.
 So for that reason, I am leaning toward Robert about credit cards.
 But Dave’s audience is not the same as the audience that Robert is talking to.